Massachusetts Models and Innovations

 - Intervention: The Community Resource Navigator Program works with local social services and town agencies, faith-based institutions, hospitals, the criminal justice system, and others to identify and connect clients to needed services.

-- Results: Clients are gaining access to the care they were once lacking.
+- Results: Clients are gaining access to the care they were once lacking, as measured by improvements in self-sufficiency.
 The program also helps community partners and stakeholders work together to reduce the impact of risks associated with behavioral health symptoms, substance use disorder, and social determinants of health.